CoSPlan: Corrective Sequential Planning via Scene Graph Incremental Updates: S cene G raph I ncremental update (SGI)

-\textbf{1) Vanilla Scene Graphs (SG)}: We \underline{`QUERY'} VLMs (feed the states to the model to generate Scene Graphs, described in \Cref{sec:scene_graph}) to generate the Scene Graphs for the initial state $\mathcal{I}_0$ as $S_0$ and the final goal $\mathcal{I}_g$ as $S_g$.
-We have already evaluated the performance of these vanilla Scene Graphs on the baselines in~\cref{tab:results} as $SG = [S_0, S_g]$
+\textbf{1) Vanilla Scene Graphs (SG)}: We \underline{`QUERY'} VLMs to generate the Scene Graphs for the initial state $\mathcal{I}_0$ as $S_0$ and the final goal $\mathcal{I}_g$ as $S_g$ (\cref{sec:scene_graph}).
+We evaluated the performance of these vanilla SGs in~\cref{tab:results} as $SG = [S_0, S_g]$

 \textbf{2) Incremental Scene Update}: Starting from the initial SG ($S_0$), we feed a textual description of each action ($\mathcal{A}_{1,..\EER,..k}$) to VLM and ask it \underline{`SIMULATE'} the action on the SG producing intermediate SG ($S_c$).
-The \underline{`SIMULATE'} prompt to VLM: \textit{``Simulate the given action sequence from the initial state, incrementally updating the scene graph."} modifies nodes, attributes, and edges of SG.
-We then use intital context SG $S_C$ to \underline{`SIMULATE'} each MCQ option independently producing for final scene graph $S_m$ for the `m-th' option encompassing $\mathcal{A}_{k+1,k+2..,..N}$.
-Note, SG $S_C$ after all the intial context steps is same for all MCQ options.
+The \underline{`SIMULATE'} prompt to VLM: \textit{``Simulate the given action sequence from the initial state, incrementally updating the scene graph."} modifying nodes, attributes, and edges of SG.
+We use this initial context SG $S_C$ (same for all MCQ options) to \underline{`SIMULATE'} each MCQ option independently producing for final SG $S_m$ for the `m-th' option.

-\textbf{3) Similarity Comparison}: After simulating each action, \textit{VLM is asked to compare} \underline{`SIMILARITY'} between resultant SG $S_m$ and goal SG $S_g$.
-Prompt used for this: \textit{``\textbf{Compare} the resulting scene graph with the goal scene graph to identify incorrect relationships, misplaced objects, or unmet constraints and score them between 0-100."} compares mismatches in SGs.
-The option with best similarity score between the option $S_m$ and $S_g$ is chosen as prediction.
+\textbf{3) Similarity Comparison}: After simulating each action, \textit{VLM is asked to compare} \underline{`SIMILARITY'} between resultant SG $S_m$ and goal SG $S_g$, via \textit{``\textbf{Compare} the resulting scene graph with the goal scene graph to identify incorrect relationships, misplaced objects, or unmet constraints and score them between 0-100."}.
+The option that the VLMs \textit{think} is most similar ($S_m$ and $S_g$) is chosen as its prediction. \textit{Note:} SG(s) are model-specific internal representations; hence compared via model-as-a-judge, as there are no universal metrics for all models.